surgery to remove a hydrocele. A hydrocele is a fluid-filled sac inside the

 surgery.
 The doctor makes a very small cut

-in your groin.
+in your scrotum.
 This cut is called an incision.
 Then the doctor drains the fluid and removes the hydrocele sac.
 The doctor closes the incision with stitches.
 The stitches don't need to be removed.
 They will dissolve several weeks after

 surgery.
 The incision will leave a very small scar that will fade with

 Or your doctor may do a laparoscopic surgery.
 Your doctor does this surgery through a tiny incision in your scrotum using a lighted tube with special tools.

 This surgery almost always stops the buildup of fluid in your scrotum.

 hospital on the same day as the surgery.
 You will probably be able to go back

 to work or school in 4 to 7 days.
 But you will need to avoid hard exercise

 or heavy lifting for 2 to 4 weeks.